When I decided to volunteer for a whale shark conservation project in the Maldives, I faced a hesitation that probably only other females would guess.

 I took no further notice of it as I went wandering to see the landmarks and souvenir shops of Malé.

-But when I took a boat back to the airport island, it was dark.
-And from the vantage of the sea I saw in flaming letters what the construction project was.
+But by the time I took a boat back to the airport island for my transfer to Maamigili, it was already dark.
+From the vantage of the sea I saw in flaming letters what the construction project was.
 It was a bridge – the “China-Maldives Everlasting Friendship” bridge.

-These days the Maldives has become a plausible destination for more prosaic, non-life milestone related holidays, because the local islands have begun hosting tourists.
+These days tourism in the Maldives has expanded to become a plausible destination for more prosaic, non-honeymoon holidays, because the local islands have begun hosting tourists.

 However, if you are coming from outside the region, it may help to consider how small each atoll is.

-Try to think of the beaches as the neighbourhood playground, and the village streets as your town’s high street.
-It should then become easier to see why the locals dress to go there.
-Even if their entire village does look like a vacation paradise!
+Even if their entire village does look like a vacation paradise, try to think of the beaches as the neighbourhood children’s playground, and the village streets as your town’s shopping high street.
+It should then become easier to see why the locals dress to go there, rather than undress!

 Doubtless this will vary from atoll to atoll.
-I’ve stayed on two local islands – one near Malé, and the other in South Ari.
+I’ve stayed on two local islands – Dhiffushi near Malé, and Dhigurah in South Ari – so this summary is based on that experience.

 As with most conservative communities, the better you’re able to assimilate, and the longer you stay, the more likely you would get invited into local, personal experiences.